Process vs. Outcome Reward: Which is Better for Agentic RAG Reinforcement Learning: ReasonRAG Framework

 \subsubsection{\dname Dataset}

 \paragraph{Construction.} Using the MCTS-based exploration framework, we construct a high-quality process-supervised dataset \dname to facilitate process-level policy optimization.
 We randomly sample 3,000 questions each from PopQA~\cite{mallen2022not}, HotpotQA~\cite{yang2018hotpotqa}, and 2WikiMultihopQA~\cite{ho2020constructing}, covering both single-hop and multi-hop question answering tasks.
-GPT-4o~\cite{hurst2024gpt} serves as the policy model to simulate the agentic RAG reasoning process within the MCTS framework (see Section~\ref{sec:mcts}).
+An advanced large language model serves as the policy model to simulate the agentic RAG reasoning process within the MCTS framework (see Section~\ref{sec:mcts}).
 During tree search, we prune all branches that do not yield a final answer.
 For each complete trajectory, we compute the F$_1$ score between the predicted answer and ground truth, and use this correctness signal to estimate intermediate node rewards via SPRE (see Section \ref{sec:reward}).
 These rewards are propagated through the MCTS tree to guide preference pair selection.
 To ensure high-quality preference data, we perform post-processing to remove duplicates and uninformative comparisons: (i) we discard preference pairs with identical response sequences, and (ii) pairs with a reward difference less than 0.01.
 After filtering, the final dataset consists of 4,603 questions and 13,289 distinct preference pairs.
+Figure~\ref{fig:tree} illustrates an example for the tree-structured process data.
+The root node corresponding to the original question, each node corresponds one-step response from LLMs.
+The correct reasoning path has been colored in orange and annotated with a higher reward.